 - Full regulations/laws for Ontario O. Reg.
 82/20

-Currently Ontario is well into it’s 3rd wave of COVID, ICUs are near capacity and a massive field hospital has been set up at Sunnybrook in order to provide care for the surge of patients they fear is coming.
+Currently, Ontario is well into its 4th wave of COVID, ICUs are expecting to reach capacity again and the massive field hospital that has been set up at Sunnybrook has been taken down and the supplies reallocated to other places of need.